 The Lafayette Cemetery #1 in New Orleans

-This post contains a self-guided tour of Lafayette Cemetery #1 in New Orleans’ Garden District.
-Many people visit the oldest still standing St. Louis Cemetery #1, and do not realize there are many other distinctive cemeteries that are worth visiting in New Orleans.
-One of our favorites is Lafayette Cemetery #1.
 This Garden District gem has two entrances one on Washington Ave. and one on 6th Street.
 It is an easy walk from the streetcar or the #11 Magazine Street bus on Washington Avenue to the bordering streets of Coliseum and Prytania.

 Also, do note that several bus companies also visit the Lafayette Cemetery and the Garden District.
 Do read our post on which New Orleans bus tours may be best for you.
 Several also offer combo packages that offer discounts if you combine this with a swamp or plantation tour.

 Notable tombs include the Jefferson Fire Co. #22’s society tomb with an ornate fire pump adhered, an Odd Fellows tomb, and the metal tomb that inspired the author Anne Rice when writing the novel Interview with a Vampire.
-The Open Koneig’s tomb is a favorite for people to peak inside and see the inner workings of a tomb.
+The Open Koneig’s tomb is a favorite for people to peek inside and see the inner workings of a tomb.

-Lafayette #1 is also the most filmed in cemetery in New Orleans.
+Lafayette #1 is also the most filmed cemetery in New Orleans.
 Most recently scenes from The Originals on the CW Network, and NCIS: New Orleans have been filmed inside.
 Tour participants have spotted Mark Ruffalo, Ryan Reynolds, and Samuel L. Jackson inside.
 In addition, the movie Double Jeopardy was filmed inside (see video below).
 Not to forget, tour guide Sarah’s favorite is the music video Right Stuff by the New Kids on the Block.

 The cemetery is predominately filled with family tombs.
 The most famous residents are Judge Ferguson of the Plessy vs. Ferguson “separate-but-equal” case.
 Brigadier General Harry T. Hays who led the 1st Louisiana Brigade during the Civil war is also in the cemetery to the right of the Washington Avenue entrance.

-Save our Cemeteries, the Non Profit responsible for most of the Preservation in the cemetery, has done extensive tomb restoration beginning in 1979.
+Save our Cemeteries, the non-profit responsible for most of the Preservation in the cemetery has done extensive tomb restoration beginning in 1979.
 They plan to restore over 85 tombs in the cemetery in the next 5 years.
 Here are some photos from their collection.

 - Entrance, Washington Avenue between Prytania and Coliseum